 - Configure the settings depending on your trigger type.
 Some of the settings cannot be changed depending on the trigger type you selected.

-The status will be active until the notification is sent, at which point the status becomes sent and the notification is no longer editable.
+The status remains active until the notification is sent, at which point the status becomes sent and the notification is no longer editable.

-- Delay send.
-The time between the trigger and sending the notification.
-If the trigger is fired more than once before the message was sent (e.g. multiple ‘add to cart’ events), the delay timer is reset after each trigger.
+- Delay send: The time between the trigger and sending the notification.
+If the trigger is fired more than once before the message is sent (for example, multiple Add to Cart events), the delay timer is reset after each trigger.

-- Cancel send.
-Set a condition that occurs after the trigger but before the message is sent that will cancel a push notification.
-For example, you can decide to suspend a cart abandonment message if the user purchased a product.
+- Cancel send: Set a condition that occurs after the trigger but before the message is sent, to cancel a push notification.
+For example, you can decide to suspend a cart abandonment message if the user purchases a product.

-- Frequency Capping.
-The max number of messages (of this type) that a user will receive within a specific time interval.
-For example, you can decide to send cart abandonment notifications at most once per week.
+- Frequency Capping: The max number of messages (of this type) that a user receives within a specific time interval.
+For example, you can decide to send cart abandonment notifications no more than once a week.

-- Define Variations based on a template.
-Save your Experience and Save and Publish the Push Notification to activate it on your app.
+- Define variations based on a template.
+Save your Experience and then save and publish the push notification to activate it on your app.

-Dynamic Yield provides different templates for push notification Variations.
-In addition you can configure a custom template using JSON code.
+Dynamic Yield provides an assortment of templates for push notification variations.
+In addition, you can configure a custom template using JSON code.
 Each template has a different set of configurable fields.
-In some cases, configuration can be slightly different between iOS and Android templates.
+In some cases, the configuration can be slightly different between iOS and Android templates.

-As you edit the Variation fields, a preview is automatically updated on the right in real time.
+As you edit the variation fields, the preview is updated in real time.

 Notes:

 - The Tap Action determines what happens when a user taps the push notification.
-If left empty, the default action is used which opens your app in the default screen.
-Alternatively, you can add a deeplink to launch your app in a specific screen or together with a specific action.
+If left empty, the default action is used, which opens your app on the default screen.
+Alternatively, you can add a deep link to launch your app on a specific screen or together with a specific action.

-- Images are added by entering a url to the desired image.
-A full image will be displayed when the push notification is expanded; when collapsed, a thumbnail will be displayed.
+- Add images by entering the URL of the desired image.
+A full image is displayed when the push notification is expanded; when collapsed, a thumbnail is displayed.

-- You can add up to two action buttons in some templates that will appear below the main image.
+- You can add up to two action buttons in some templates that appear under the main image.

-- Single product and Product Slider templates take products from a feed based on a strategy you specify.
+- The Single Product and Product Slider templates take products from a feed based on a strategy you specify.
 You can use dynamic attributes in the text fields to refer to product attributes.

-- In the slider template, tapping on the notification area will always activate the tap action for the entire variation content, regardless of the product that was clicked.
-You can define different deep links for the individual action buttons below the image in the example above.
+- In the Product Slider template, tapping the notification area always activates the tap action for the entire variation content, regardless of the product that is tapped.
+You can define different deep links for the individual action buttons under the image, as illustrated in the image.

 Simulations can also be performed that allow you to test the trigger and view the full notification workflow.
-Use the Simulation button from the Push Notification list page.
+Use the Simulation button from the Push Notifications page.

-If the strategy and filters would result in no items from your feed, the push notification would not be sent.
-In this case neither the preview nor the simulation will work.
+If the strategy and filters you set do not result in items from your feed, the push notification is not sent.
+In this case, neither the preview nor the simulation work.

 - Make sure that you have enabled push notifications.